 It has been one year now that I have been working at Storm Reply as an AWS/Kubernetes Consultant.
 I was unsure if "consulting" was a job I could ever feel comfortable with when I started.
 Turns out: I can 🤓

 One year in, I'm thinking about success.
 What have I been doing?
 And more important: did I do well?
 What is it that my clients can expect?

 What makes a good consultant?

 Clients pay for someone who has a certain amount of experience in a given field.
-Sometimes they even tend to pay more if this experience is proven by recommendation or at least certification.
+Sometimes they even tend to pay more if this experience is proven by recommendation or certification.
 But what clients are actually paying for is a specific problem being solved.
 And here is the key to good service:

 Figuring out: what precisely is the client's problem?

 Consultants have a reputation for selling solutions to questions that have never been asked.
-And I experienced it: it is easy to think in solutions before having a holistic understanding of the actual problem.
+And I experienced it: it is easy to think of solutions before having a holistic understanding of the actual problem.

 You have to want to understand to actually comprehend.

 The central quality of the knowledge society is insight.
 It is more than just following the norm.
 Knowledge means: comprehending.

 Good quality of knowledge creates access because it makes visible and transparent what has not been seen before.
 It does not only take experiences seriously: it wants to create new ones.
 This is what I strive for.